Policy Exchange: The Cost of Doing Nothing

 In 2016, the Labour MP Jo Cox started working with Conservative MP Tom Tugendhat on a pamphlet which would examine Britain's attitude to intervening in humanitarian situations overseas.
 They intended to publish the report to coincide with the publication of The Iraq Inquiry's report into the origins of the Iraq War.
 The report was put on hold when Jo Cox was murdered in June 2016.
 However, her family agreed that the report should be completed and her friend Labour MP Alison McGovern helped Tugendhat to finish it.

 The report examines the history of British intervention overseas and argues that successful examples such as Sierra Leone, Kosovo and the Gulf War demonstrate the value potential for intervention to succeed.
 The authors contrasted this with examples of Britain and the wider international community failing to intervene in time to prevent mass atrocities, such as the Rwandan genocide, massacres in Bosnia and most recently the death of hundreds of thousands of people in the Syrian Civil War.

-A supportive message from Prime Minister Theresa May was printed on the back cover, reading "There are few more complex questions than when to intervene overseas.
-Jo Cox was an inspirational humanitarian who cared deeply about preventing violence and protecting people around the world.
-It is a fitting part of Jo's legacy that this paper will challenge politicians of all parties to consider how we can put such considerations at the heart of the decisions we take".
+A supportive message from Prime Minister Theresa May was printed on the back cover.
 The report was launched by former Prime Minister Gordon Brown with Tom Tugendhat and Alison McGovern on 26 January 2017.

-Clean Brexit

-In January 2017, Policy Exchange published a paper by the economists Gerard Lyons and Liam Halligan which argued that the United Kingdom should leave the European Economic Area when it leaves the European Union and that the British economy could thrive trading under World Trade Organisation tariffs.

-In the week following its publication, Theresa May made a speech setting out her proposed approach to Brexit which incorporated many of the ideas set out in 'Clean Brexit', including that she would be prepared to walk away from negotiations if the EU does not offer a good enough deal.

-Just About Managing classes

-In June 2015, Policy Exchange published 'Overlooked But Decisive: Connecting with England's Just about Managing classes'.
-The report examined the values and political attitudes of C1 and C2 voters by the NRS social grade classifications in marginal seats in England.
-The author of the report, James Frayne, argued that these families rely heavily on public services like state schools and the NHS, and rely on a stable economy, low inflation and low interest rates to keep their jobs and ensure their mortgage payments are affordable.

-The phrase 'Just About Managing', coined by Policy Exchange and now abbreviated to JAMs, was reportedly adopted by civil servants ahead of the Autumn Statement in November 2016 to describe the people who Theresa May's government hoped to help.